-(g) Cross-default There will be cross-default provisions in the Inc Notes issued with respect to one Aircraft are in respect to such Aircraft, the Equipment Notes is will also be in default, and remedies will be exe default and remedies a ssued with respect to th are exercisable with he remaining Aircraft (h) Section 1110 Protection United's outside counsel will provide its opinion Section 1110 of the U.S. Bankruptcy Code will Notes.
-Certain U.S. Federal Tax Consequences Each person acquiring an interest in Certificates income tax return its pro rata share of income fr the Equipment Notes and other property held by Federal Tax Consequences". rom the relevant Depo sits and income from Certain ERISA Considerations Each person who acquires a Certificate will be of (a) no employee benefit plan assets have been u (b) the purchase and holding of such Certificate restrictions of ERISA and the Code pursuant to statutory or administrative exemptions.
-Each per subject to Title I of ERISA, a plan subject to Se underlying assets are deemed to include "plan a in such entity and acquires a Certificate will be representations, including representations regard acquire a Certificate on its behalf and that neithe United, any underwriter nor any of their respect for the provision of investment advice (as oppos such acquisition.
-See "Certain ERISA Consider sed to purchase or hol are exempt from the p one or more prohibite erson who is an employ ection 4975 of the Code ussets" by reason of suc deemed to have made ding the fiduciary mak er it nor such fiduciary tive affiliates any fee o sed to other services) i d such Certificate or prohibited transaction d transaction yee benefit plan e, or an entity whose ch a plan's investment certain king the decision to y is paying UAL, or other compensation Threshold Rating for the Depositary ng Term Fitch Short Term F1 Moody'sGhort TermP-1 Depositary Rating The Depositary meets the Depositary Threshold l Rating requirement.
+(g) Cross-default There will be cross-default provisions in the Indentures.
+This means that if the Equipment Notes issued with respect to one Aircraft are in default and remedies are exercisable with respect to such Aircraft, the Equipment Notes issued with respect to the remaining Aircraft will also be in default, and remedies will be exercisable with respect to all Aircraft. (h) Section 1110 Protection United's outside counsel will provide its opinion to the Trustees that the benefits of Section 1110 of the U.S. Bankruptcy Code will be available with respect to the Equipment Notes.
+Certain U.S. Federal Tax Consequences Each person acquiring an interest in Certificates generally should report on its federal income tax return its pro rata share of income from the relevant Deposits and income from the Equipment Notes and other property held by the relevant Trust.
+See "Certain U.S. Federal Tax Consequences".
+Certain ERISA Considerations Each person who acquires a Certificate will be deemed to have represented that either: (a) no employee benefit plan assets have been used to purchase or hold such Certificate or (b) the purchase and holding of such Certificate are exempt from the prohibited transaction restrictions of ERISA and the Code pursuant to one or more prohibited transaction statutory or administrative exemptions.
+Each person who is an employee benefit plan subject to Title I of ERISA, a plan subject to Section 4975 of the Code, or an entity whose underlying assets are deemed to include "plan assets" by reason of such a plan's investment in such entity and acquires a Certificate will be deemed to have made certain representations, including representations regarding the fiduciary making the decision to acquire a Certificate on its behalf and that neither it nor such fiduciary is paying UAL, United, any underwriter nor any of their respective affiliates any fee or other compensation for the provision of investment advice (as opposed to other services) in connection with such acquisition.
+See "Certain ERISA Considerations".
+Threshold Rating for the Depositary ng Term Fitch Short Term F1 Moody's Ghort Term P-1 Depositary Rating The Depositary meets the Depositary Threshold l Rating requirement.
 Fitch Moody's Threshold Rating for the Liquidity Provider for the Class AA Trust Long Term BBB Baa2 Threshold Rating for the Liquidity Provider for the Class A Trust Long Term BBB Baa2 Liquidity Provider Rating The Liquidity Provider meets the Liquidity Three eshold Rating requirer nents.